LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{RQ2.2 results.}} Figure~\ref{fig:scatter_time_rq2} depicts \textit{MT}, preparation time, and search time---the first one including the last two---as a function of the number of test cases per version, for all projects versions ($661$ versions).
+Figure~\ref{fig:scatter_time_rq2} depicts \textit{MT}, preparation time, and search time---the first one including the last two---as a function of the number of test cases per version, for the $661$ versions of the $16$ projects.
 This is done for the best configuration of \ourapproach~(i.e., UniXcoder/Cosine) and compared to the best configurations of ATM (ATM/Combined and ATM/TreeEditDistance) for the $50\%$ minimization budget.

-We observe that \ourapproach~ran much faster than ATM in terms of \textit{MT} ($63.26\%$ and $67.49\%$ faster than ATM/Combined and ATM/TreeEditDistance on average, respectively) with both much less preparation time ($92.70\%$ and $99.35\%$ less than ATM/Combined and ATM/TreeEditDistance on average, respectively) and search time ($61.93\%$ and $43.52\%$ less than ATM/Combined and ATM/TreeEditDistance on average, respectively).
-In addition, we observed that the observations in Figure~\ref{fig:scatter_time_rq2} follow a quadratic relationship rather than a linear one.
+We observe that \ourapproach~ran much faster than ATM in terms of \textit{MT} ($79.80\%$ and $97.72\%$ faster than ATM/Combined and ATM/TreeEditDistance on average, respectively) with both much less preparation time ($92.70\%$ and $99.35\%$ less than ATM/Combined and ATM/TreeEditDistance on average, respectively) and search time ($35.16\%$ and $7.81\%$ less than ATM/Combined and ATM/TreeEditDistance on average, respectively).
+In addition, we observe that the observations in Figure~\ref{fig:scatter_time_rq2} follow a quadratic relationship rather than a linear one.
 Therefore, a quadratic regression model is fitted for the preparation time, search time, and \textit{MT} as a function of the number of test cases per version, respectively, to quantify and compare relationships across approaches.